 They look fantastic in rockeries, lawn plantings, at the edge of borders or in pots.
 They naturalise well and will form nice clumps.
 It holds the prestigious RHS Award of Garden Merit so you know it is garden worthy and you don’t need a green thumb to grow it.

 They are also known as one of the Naked Ladies as the flowers bloom before the foliage.
 The leaves emerge winter/spring.
-The foliage is smaller than most Colchicums will grow up to 15cm.
-It is lance shaped with a gentle wave, in deep green.
+The deep green, lance shaped, wavy foliage can grow to around 40cm.
+Keep this in mind when you space your bulbs.

-Plant in sun or shade, they aren’t too fussy, just somewhere the flowers can show off to best advantage.
-Plant into humus rich, well drained soil and keep moist whilst actively growing.
+Plant in sun or part shade, they aren’t too fussy, they just need somewhere the flowers can be show off to best advantage.
+Plant into humus rich, well drained soil and water in.
+They are dry tolerant once established.
+It will bloom earlier than C. byzantinum.

 Cool to Temperate